Picovoice/koala/demo/android/Activity/README.md

 pvTestingAccessKey=YOUR_ACCESS_KEY_HERE
 ```

-## Usage

-Launch the demo on your phone using Android Studio.
+3. Open the project in Android Studio and run the demo on your device or simulator.

-1. Press the start button
-2. Start talking.
-The app background will change to indicate that voice activity was detected above the threshold.